Human Computer Interaction

 We currently focus on developing technologies that support social presence, both in-person and remote, through the following three research initiatives:

 1. AR Communication.
-How can communication be experienced more deeply using smart glasses and AR?
+How can people communicate more deeply and in more immersive ways using smart glasses and AR?

 2. Authentic connections.
-How can authentic and emotional interactions between people, leveraging sensed data?
+How can we support more authentic interactions leveraging sensed data such as biosignals from wearables?

 3. Co-located AR.
 How can we design playful technologies that foster in-person interactions rather than distract us away from the people around us?